(Updated July 2016)

 - After many years of low investment, there is a major challenge to build more generating capacity.

-- Solar PV capacity is now over 4 GWe.
+- Domestic solar PV capacity is now over 4 GWe.

 Electricity consumption in Australia has been growing at nearly double the rate of energy use overall.
 In 2013, about 10,700 kWh per capita was generated, including that incorporated into exports, with growth having levelled out for a decade, driven by price rises, due to network costs, and also in 2013-14 rooftop PV resulted in 2.9% reduction in grid supply.
 In 2013, final consumption was 8856 kWh per capita.